Greenough family massacre: Investigation and trial

 Police and forensic investigators scoured the murder scene and collected evidence.
 A search party fanned-out in an attempt to locate any evidence or means of identifying those responsible, an effort which lasted seven days.
-In the meantime, the funeral for the four victims, which was attended by Mitchell, was held on 5 March 1993.
-It would be a further five weeks before Mitchell, an acquaintance of MacKenzie, was charged with the murders on 27 March.
+The funeral for the four victims, which was attended by Mitchell, was held on 5 March 1993.
+Following a five-week investigation, Mitchell was charged with the murders on 27 March.
 Hand lotion used by the killer at the scene was a key piece of evidence in the investigation.
 Palm and fingerprints found in the MacKenzie family home were matched to those of Mitchell and chemists "conclusively linked" the oily substance found in fingertip prints to the hand lotion on Karen's body, determining them to be "chemically identical".
 Mitchell confessed to the crimes and took detectives step-by-step through the murder scene; a detective recalled that Mitchell "went through and methodically and clinically described everything that he had done without showing any emotion, without showing any remorse."
-Mitchell disposed of the murder weapon in the Greenough River and discarded the hand lotion in a rubbish bin.
+Mitchell had disposed of the murder weapon in the Greenough River and discarded the hand lotion in a rubbish bin.
 Police divers recovered the tomahawk five weeks after the murders; human hair still adhering to its blade.

 On 8 September 1993, Mitchell pleaded guilty to four counts of wilful murder, three counts of indecently interfering with a corpse and one count of sexual penetration of a child under 13.
 Mitchell was convicted of the murders on 14 October 1993 and sentenced to strict security life imprisonment, with a non-parole period of 20 years.
 Prior to Mitchell's sentencing, a judge ruled that the exact way in which Daniel, Amara, and Katrina were killed was to be sealed.
 The judge said that the crimes "almost defy description" and that Mitchell committed "sexual activity of the most depraved kind".
+In April 1994, the Court of Criminal Appeal ruled that Mitchell was to "never be released from jail" and lifted the order suppressing details of Mitchell's crimes, but it was overturned by the High Court on appeal in March 1996, reinstating his 20-year non-parole period.